How Our Analysis Works

 Additional Buyer's Stamp Duty (ABSD)

 ABSD rates depend on citizenship and how many properties the buyer already owns.
 Singapore Citizens pay 0% on their first property, 20% on the second, and 30% on the third or more.
 Permanent Residents pay 5% on their first and 30% on the second.
 Foreigners pay 60% on any property.
-This is often the biggest cost surprise for buyers, and the calculator shows it clearly.
+This is often the biggest cost surprise for buyers, and the analysis shows it clearly.

 TDSR and MSR Checks